m-zakhia/QA/readme.md

    - Click "Next" to proceed.

 3. **Configure Project Details**:
-   - Enter your project's "GroupId" (e.g., com.example) and "ArtifactId" (e.g., currency-api-test).
+   - Enter your project's "GroupId" (e.g., cloud.digitalchain) and "ArtifactId" (e.g., currency-api-test).
    - Define the project name and location.
    - Click "Finish" to create the project.